 Do different programs use different amounts of water and electricity?

 We’ve tested dishwashers on their main program, which washes dishes at the hottest temperatures, and their eco or energy-save program, which uses less water and electricity but washes for longer and at lower temperatures.

-Because Eco programs like this wash dishes at lower temperatures, they usually need a little bit longer to get the dishes clean.
+Because eco programs like this wash dishes at lower temperatures, they usually need a little bit longer to get the dishes clean.

-The good news is there isn’t a huge amount of difference between washing results on the main program and the eco program with our Best Buys, but the eco program will use significantly less water and electricity than the main program.
+The good news is there isn’t a huge amount of difference between washing results on the main program and the eco program with our Best Buys, but the eco program does use significantly less water and electricity than the main program.

 Intensive programs are designed to clean extremely dirty pots, pans and dishes that would normally need soaking, rinsing and extra wash cycles to get them sparkling and clean.

 Intensive results are generally impressive but come at a price – intensive programs use more energy and water than either the main or the eco programs.

 How does a dishwasher compare to washing by hand?

 Washing by hand can be a quick and easy way to clean your dishes.
 But it won’t always save water when compared with using a dishwasher.

 The eco program on one of our Which?
 Best Buys uses just 12.1 litres of water to wash a full load of 97 items – that’s just a little bit more than a standard washing-up bowl.